 Privacy & Security Information

-Google's mission is to organise the world's information and make it universally accessible and useful.
-Ensuring that teachers and students everywhere have access to technology to learn and work together fits naturally with that mission.
+The mission of Google is to organize the world's information and make it universally accessible and useful.
+Ensuring teachers and students everywhere have access to technology to learn and work together fits naturally with that mission.

 What are G Suite for Education core services?